TritonDataCenter/smartos-docs/docs/illumos-and-smartos-basics/glossary.md

 ## Datacenter

-A datacenter is both a physical and virtual location that connects to the Internet, and holds a [head node](glossary.md#head-node) and one or more [compute nodes](glossary.md#compute-node).
+A datacenter is both a physical and virtual location that connects to the Internet, and holds a [headnode](glossary.md#headnode) and one or more [compute nodes](glossary.md#compute-node).
 A datacenter may have several head nodes.
-In this case each head node has its own name to differentiate between each of their instances.
+In this case each headnode has its own name to differentiate between each of their instances.

 ## Dataset